Pakistani girl's notebook holds poignant entry

 "I live in Kasur"

-According to officials, Zainab's death was the 12th reported in the same small area of Kasur, in eastern Pakistan.
+According to officials, the attack on Zainab was the 12th reported in the same small area of Kasur, in eastern Pakistan.
+Eleven girls have been killed, and one girl survived an attack.

 Angry protests broke out Wednesday and Thursday as locals accused the authorities in Punjab province of doing too little to protect their children.

-Note: CORRECTION: This story has been revised to give the correct number of girls who have been attacked and killed in Kasur, in eastern Pakistan.